readthedocs/website/content/posts/ai-crawlers-abuse.md

 ## Outcomes

+Given that our Community site is only for hosting open source projects, AWS and Cloudflare do give us sponsored plans, but we only have a limited number of credits each year.
+These bandwidth costs mean that we will run out of AWS credits.

 By blocking these crawlers,
 bandwidth for our downloaded files has decreased by 75% (~800GB/day to ~200GB/day).
-This is saving us around $50/day in bandwidth costs alone, along with large amount of server costs.
+If all this traffic hit our origins servers, it would cost around $50/day, or $1,500/month, along with the increased load on our servers.

-Normal traffic would get cached by our CDN.
+Normal traffic gets cached by our CDN, and doesn't cost us anything for bandwidth.
-But because many of these files are not downloaded often, as they are scraped the cache is expired and the requests hit our origin servers directly.
+But because many of these files are not downloaded often, as they are scraped the cache is expired and the requests hit our origin servers directly, causing substantial bandwidth charges.

 ## Next steps